-- Let's Talk About it: Sexual Assault Prevention for Youth is designed for middle school students and delivered in a flexible five-hour format focusing on healthy relationships, boundaries, gender roles, consent, dynamics of sexual harassment and violence, and skill-building to become an active bystander. - Bringing in the Bystander® is an evidence-based program developed by the University of New Hampshire (see p.11).
-The Blue Bench has adapted it for high school students, where it is deliverable in a flexible format, from 90 minutes to multiple sessions adding up to 5 hours total.
-It is designed to increase high school students' knowledge about the dynamics of sexual violence, empathy for survivors, and skills to engage in safe bystander intervention. - Knowledge is Power is a one to two-hour community workshop designed to educate participants about dynamics of sexual assault.
+- Keeping Kids Safe (for elementary students' parents, teachers, and other adults serving children and adolescents) is a two-hour workshop designed to empower participants with knowledge and strategies to proactively take steps to keep youth safe, have developmentally-appropriate discussions with youth about sexual violence, recognize red flags, and intervene when concerned about a child. - Let's Talk About it: Sexual Assault Prevention for Youth is designed for middle school students and delivered in a flexible three to five-hour format focusing on healthy relationships, boundaries, gender roles, consent, dynamics of sexual harassment and violence, and skill-building to become an active bystander. - Knowledge is Power is a one to two-hour community workshop designed to educate participants about dynamics of sexual assault.
 Participants will gain knowledge in order to challenge common misconceptions and support survivors. - Safety and Empowerment Skills are three to six-hour classes for individuals who are age 13+ years old and female-identified, trans-identified, gender non-conforming, non-binary and gender expansive.
-Participants learn verbal assertiveness skills and physical techniques designed to be effective against a perpetrator regardless of the perpetrator's size and strength. - iEmpathize: The Empower Youth Program (See, Programs to Prevent Human Trafficking--in Section III in this Resource Guide, below.)
+Participants learn verbal assertiveness skills and physical techniques designed to be effective against a perpetrator regardless of the perpetrator's size and strength. - Uniting in Action: Creating a Culture to Prevent Sexual Violence was developed in-house in a collaboration with high school students, educators, and practitioners.
+Uniting in Action is an evidenceinformed curriculum that builds on the knowledge of participants to empower them in their role in shaping community responses to sexual violence.
+In focusing on the role of bystanders, workshop participants build knowledge to recognize sexually inappropriate and violent behaviors, develop empathy for survivors, and hone skills to support prosocial bystander intervention.
+Participants will leave the workshop empowered with the knowledge, confidence, and skills necessary to play a role in preventing sexual violence.

-Target: Differentiated modules for middle and high school students and parents
+Differentiated modules for middle and high school students and parents, youth-serving professionals, and community members

-Content: Lecture and discussion, role play

-Cost: Free